Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach

-We may also define estimands for autointerp precision and recall (the ``P-score'' and ``R-score,'' respectively):
+We may also define additional detection score estimands with respect to either the precision or recall of the autointerp classifier:

-As above, these estimands may be consistently estimated with appropriate asymptotically valid confidence intervals under the $\hat\eta_j$ conditional law using the natural plug-in estimators and the delta method.
-A similar ``lower bound'' interpretation applies to these estimators.
+As above, these estimands may be consistently estimated with appropriate asymptotically valid confidence intervals under the $\hat\eta_j$-conditional law using the natural plug-in estimators and the delta method.
+That said, for the purposes of the empirical applications in the following section, we focus on estimating the canonical detection score based on accuracy, following the common practice in the relevant literature \citep{paulo_automatically_2024}.

-If a researcher is interested in inference on the best performing autointerp description across multiple generation prompts or strategies---say among a set $\{\hat\eta_{j,1}, \hat\eta_{j,2}, \dots\}$ for any $j$ of interest---then the evaluation performance should be estimated with appropriate ``inference on winners'' corrections such as those discussed in \cite{andrews_inference_2024}.
 Further, recall that we are not typically interested in autointerp evaluation for a fixed $j$, but instead for a particular data-driven choice $\hat\jmath \in \hat J$ suggested by a high-dimensional selective inference procedure.\footnote{Autointerpretation typically incurs non-negligible compute costs, and, as such, researchers will often only be interested in forming meaningful autointerpretations for the subset of discovered concepts.} However, so long as discovery is also performed using the main estimation sample indexed by $\mathcal{I}^\textrm{estim}$, the researcher may treat each $\hat \jmath$ as fixed for the purposes of evaluation inference.
 Formally, for all $j \in [p]$,